 Last update: 2021-10-28 00:00:00

 Share this page:

-The Spanish bank Bankia and the Inter-American Investment Corporation established CIFI, the Corporacion Interamericana Para El Financiamiento de Infraestructura in 2001.
+The Spanish bank Bankia and the Inter-American Investment Corporation in 2001 established CIFI, the Corporacion Interamericana Para El Financiamiento de Infraestructura.
 CIFI is a financial institution, based in Panama, that arranges and provides debt financing to privately owned infrastructure projects in Latin America and the Caribbean.
 The financial institution is mainly active in the energy, oil and gas, transportation, telecommunications, water, environmental, social infrastructure and tourism industry segments.
-CIFI adopted the Equator Principles in 2007, and is profiled as part of BankTrack's Equator Principles Track and Chase Project.
+CIFI adopted the Equator Principles in 2007, and is profiled as part of BankTrack's Tracking the Equator Principles campaign.

 MMG Tower, Costa del Este, 13th floor Office 13ª, Roberto Motta Avenue